collective/Products.remember/Products/remember/docs/tutorial/README.txt

 9/3/07

 THIS TUTORIAL IS A BIT DATED and may not include all the steps needed.
-The 'examples/sampleremember' code is the most up-to-date.
+The 'Products.sampleremember' code is the most up-to-date.

 3/9/07